Aggregation of financial markets: Axiomatic description of markets

 \section{Axiomatic description of markets}

 In this section we review the mathematical framework to describe markets.
 Our approach is straightforward.
 We describe the financial market as a pure exchange economy of agents trying to improve the utility of their endowed portfolio through trading.
 Let us look at one individual participant of a market subsequently called trader~$l$.
-Trader~$l$ owns a portfolio of assets~$(X_1, \ldots, X_n)$ given by a vector~$x = (x_1, \ldots, x_n) \in [0, \infty)^n$.
+Trader~$l$ owns a portfolio of assets~$(X_1, \ldots, X_n)$ given by a vector~$x = (x_1, \ldots, x_n) \in [0, \infty)^n$, where $x_i$ denotes the number of units of the $i$-th asset held by the trader.
+Before aggregation the trader is isolated, which means that she cannot change her initial portfolio~$x$, for example by interacting with a market. \\

 Obviously, trader~$l$ prefers certain portfolios over others.
 Those individual preferences can be encoded with the help of a utility function~$U_l : [0, \infty)^n \to \mathbb{R}$ which assigns to any portfolio~$x$ a utility~$U_l(x)$.
 For a precise definition of utility functions we refer to Definition~\ref{d_markets} below.
-As a rational trader,~$l$ will only trade if it increases (or at least not decreases) its present utility.
+As a rational trader, $l$ will only trade if it increases (or at least not decreases) her present utility.
 More precisely, trader~$l$ is willing to trade the portfolio~$x$ for the portfolio~$\tilde x$ if $U_l(x)\leq U_l(\tilde x)$.
-As a consequence the utility function~$U_l$ does not only encode the preferences of the trader~$l$ but also encodes the set of possible trades~$\Delta x = \tilde x - x$ with trader~$l$ via the superlevel set
+As a consequence the utility function~$U_l$ does not only encode the preferences of trader~$l$ but also encodes the set of all possible trades~$\Delta x = \tilde x - x$ with trader~$l$ via the super-level set

+In classical micro-economics, the trader would interact with a market and optimize her utility given a budget constraint which is imposed by her initial portfolio~$x$.
+We do not follow this path.
+In a nutshell, we propose the following alternative for financial markets where arbitrageurs are present: The arbitrageurs take advantage of the information asymmetry and match traders with disagreeing price expectations making a profit.
+The gain of utility that can be achieved by the interaction between traders is therefore transferred from the individual trader to the arbitrageurs. \\

 Let us now turn to markets.
 What is a market?
 Oversimplifying, a market is just a device or mechanism that allows one to exchange one good for another.
 From this perspective, even a single trader~$l$ can be regarded as a market.
-All possible trades can be derived from her utility function~$U_l$, and the trader's present portfolio~$x$ describes the maximal quantities one can purchase from this atomic market.\\
+All possible trades can be derived from her utility function~$U_l$, and the trader's present portfolio~$x$ describes the maximal quantities one can purchase from this atomic market. \\